flarum/docs/docs/install.md

 * **SSH (command-line) access** to run Composer

 ::: tip Shared Hosting
-At this stage, it's not possible to install Flarum by downloading a ZIP file and uploading the files to your web server.
+It's not possible to install Flarum by downloading a ZIP file and uploading the files to your web server.
 This is because Flarum uses a dependency-management system called [Composer](https://getcomposer.org) which needs to run on the command line.

 This doesn't necessarily mean you need a VPS.
-Some shared hosts give you SSH access, through which you should be able to install Composer and Flarum just fine.
-For other hosts without SSH, you can try workarounds such as [Pockethold](https://github.com/andreherberth/pockethold).
+Most decent hosts support SSH access, through which you should be able to install Composer and Flarum just fine.
 :::

 ## Installing

 Flarum uses [Composer](https://getcomposer.org) to manage its dependencies and extensions.
-Before installing Flarum, you will need to [install Composer](https://getcomposer.org) on your machine.
+If you're not familiar with it, read [our guide](composer.md) for information on what it is and how to set it up.
 Afterwards, run this command in an empty location that you want Flarum to be installed in:

 ```bash
 composer create-project flarum/flarum . --stability=beta